M. R. Renukumar

-M. R. Renukumar is a poet who writes in Malayalam.
+M. R. Renukumar (born 8 February 1969) is a poet who writes in Malayalam.
 He is also a short story writer, biographer, essayist, translator and painter.
 He is a recipient of the 2019 Kerala Sahitya Akademi Award for Poetry.

 Biography

 M. R. Renukumar was born on 8 February 1969, in Kottayam, a central district of Kerala.
 He was born to Thankamma and Raghavan.
 He is married to Rekha Raj and the couple has a son, Raghav.
 He was the Kalaprathibha of MG University Youth festival of 1994.
 He took M.Phil. in economics from Centre for Development Studies (CDS) affiliated to Jawaharlal Nehru University.
 His day job is with the State Audit Department at Kottayam.